 We can all agree that practical learning or real-life application of knowledge is really crucial to employee retention and overall growth.
-For the past several years, the practice of adding practical application to corporate learning has gained immense popularity and is widely known as contextual learning.
+For the past several years, the practice of adding a practical application to corporate learning and development has gained immense popularity and is widely known as contextual learning.

 As originally described by Robert Berns and Patricia Erickson, contextual learning answers the questions: